-Now, as I shared, 2020 was the year of comfort food here on IGE.
-Times were tumultuous and stressful and sometimes Cheeseburger Quesadillas help…if only for a little while.
+As I recently shared, 2020 was the year of comfort food.
+Times were tumultuous and stressful and Cheeseburger Quesadillas help…if only for a little while.
 That said, I firmly believe our tastebuds are trainable.
 If we serve them salt, they crave salt.
 If we serve them sugar, they crave sugar.
-(I am living proof of that.
-After going through a Go Sugar Free course (now defunct) many years ago, this former sugar addict still rarely craves sugary foods/dessert!)
 If we serve them healthy food that TASTES GOOD, they’ll crave healthy food!

 When I say “healthy food that tastes good”, I’m not talking about plain chicken breasts, baked white fish, nor boring salads.
 I’m talking vibrant, flavor packed meals like Thai Coconut Shrimp Soup.
 This healthy, vegetable packed soup makes eating healthy actually enjoyable – I licked my bowl clean!

-Coconut milk, garlic, ginger, red curry paste, lime juice, and fresh cilantro pack each spoonful of Thai Coconut Shrimp Soup with flavor.
+Coconut milk, garlic, ginger, red curry paste, lime juice, and fresh cilantro pack each spoonful of this healthy shrimp soup with flavor.
 It is so mouthwatering!
 Yes – a mouthwatering soup!!
 Plus it’s full of spinach and mushrooms so each bowl is incredibly wholesome.
 I scoop my coconut shrimp soup over cooked white rice, but you could just as easily serve it over steamed cauliflower rice to up the veggie ante.

-If you’re looking for more healthy recipes to kick off the new year, I just launched a free, 5 Day Clean Eating Guide email course which contains tons of healthy IGE recipes.
+If you’re looking for more healthy recipes, I just launched a free, 5 Day Clean Eating Guide email course which contains tons of healthy IGE recipes.
 You can sign up for that here >

 In the meantime, fire up the stove and let’s get this soup simmering!